 As they should.

 Look, I don’t blame them one bit.
 It’s a tough sell to tell them that they should stick it out and maybe somewhere down the road they can get a piece of the pie themselves, not when they know that the opportunity is out there.
 On the other hand, it’s hard to blame the managing partner.
-He founded the practice, ran it by himself for a number of years, and even though he’s no longer actively practicing, the reputation that he’s built and maintained both by his hard work and by his astute recognition of top talent, has allowed the practice to presumably remain profitable.
+He founded the practice and ran it by himself for a number of years.
+Even though he’s no longer actively practicing, he’s built a great reputation.
+He’s also made some great hires along the way.
+This has allowed the practice to presumably remain profitable.
 Does it make sense for him to ‘give that up’ to try to keep the associates happy?

-It’s a fine line to walk, and it makes it abundantly clear that hiring the best and the brightest certainly has its advantages, but also opens the door to other questions and problems, many times if they’re not handled right could actually hurt business.
+It’s a fine line to walk.
+It’s clear that hiring the best and the brightest certainly has its advantages. however it also has some disadvantages.
+It opens the door to other questions and problems, which, if they’re not handled right could actually hurt business.
 Say my family and my parents all left the practice, that’s certainly not going to send the practice into bankruptcy, but if there are enough people that have those thoughts and act upon them, it could very well create a financial situation with negative implications over the long term.

 Interesting thoughts.
 As we ponder what to do with our dental future, I’ll keep you posted.

 Readers, what do you think of our dental office situation?
 Have you ever seen any impact where the best and the brightest talent created unwanted problems?